 From 1961 to 1993, the atmosphere warmed ~50 times as fast as the ocean.
 From 1993 to 2004, it warmed only 25 times as fast.
-(See the bar graph, 2nd below.
+(See the bar graph, a ways below.
 Oceans weigh more than 250 times as much as the atmosphere.
 Moreover, water has ~4 x the heat capacity of air, gram for gram.)
 So oceans hold 1,000 times as much heat as air.

 Warming in the air at the land surface is terribly sensitive to what % of Earth's net heat absorbed goes into the ocean.